 With your hands make small balls with the mix.

-Remember, you can always make this with fewer ingredients, for example, 1 ½ cups of the same kind of nuts; I like using a variety of ingredients to ensure I have a nutrient-dense snack or dessert.
+Remember, you can always make this with fewer ingredients, such as 1 ½ cups of the same kind of nuts; I like using various ingredients to ensure I have a nutrient-dense snack or dessert.

-Did you know that dates are very nutritious and have many health benefits.
+Add Dry Dates.
+Did you know that dates are very nutritious and have many health benefits?
 Here are some:

 They are high in Disease-Fighting Antioxidants: preventing the development of certain chronic illnesses, such as heart disease, cancer, Alzheimer’s, and diabetes.

-Dates may be helpful for lowering inflammation and preventing plaques from forming in the brain, which is important for preventing Alzheimer’s disease as well.
+Dates may help lower inflammation and prevent plaques from forming in the brain, which is essential for preventing Alzheimer’s disease.

 Want to know more about the benefits of dates?
 Learn more.

-- Place all the ingredients except for the ones used for decoration on a kitchen robot until you have a paste; I don’t grind it too much since I like to keep textures on my bites.½ cup organic walnuts, 1 cup oats, ½ cup organic almonds, ½ cup peanuts, ⅔ cup dates, ⅓ cup chia seeds, 1 tablespoon coconut oil, ½ cup shredded coconut
+- Blend.
+Place all the ingredients (except for the ones used for decoration) on a kitchen robot until you have a paste; I don’t grind it too much since I like to keep textures on my bites.½ cup organic walnuts, 1 cup oats, ½ cup organic almonds, ½ cup peanuts, ⅔ cup dates, ⅓ cup chia seeds, 1 tablespoon coconut oil, ½ cup shredded coconut

-- Make the balls with the mix and then place the cocoa, the coconut flakes, and the sesame seeds on small balls, and pass the truffles through them, separately, to have three different kinds or just one option, like coconut flakes if you prefer to simplify your life!¼ cup cocoa powder, ⅓ cup sesame seeds, ½ cup shredded coconut
+- Make the balls with the mix and then place the cocoa, the coconut flakes, and the sesame seeds on small balls, and pass the truffles through them, separately, to have three different looks.
+You can make just one option, like coconut flakes if you prefer to simplify your life!¼ cup cocoa powder, ⅓ cup sesame seeds, ½ cup shredded coconut

 Please note that some of the links here are affiliate links and I will earn a commission if you purchase through those links.
 I use all of the products listed and recommend them because they are companies that I have found helpful and trustworthy.